 - Cook the pasta according to package instructions.
 If you’re using gluten free pasta, be careful not to overcook since it can fall apart pretty easily.

-- Chop the onion and mince the garlic and add to a large sauté pan with 1 tbsp of olive oil.
+- Chop the onion and mince the garlic and add to a large sauté pan with the olive oil.

 - Cook on medium/low heat until the onions start to brown slightly, about 5-10 minutes.